Objects In Kubernetes

 The output is similar to this:

-.yaml file for the Kubernetes object you want to create, you'll need to set values for the following fields:
+In the manifest (YAML or JSON file) for the Kubernetes object you want to create, you'll need to set values for the following fields:

 apiVersion- Which version of the Kubernetes API you're using to create this object